-In order to keep its leading position in the market, CASAR invests permanently in new technologies to improve its products and testing facilities.
-Quality is self-evident at CASAR.
-For many years the company has been certified by the ISO EN 9001 and approved by many classification societies
+In order to keep its leading position in the market, WireCo invests permanently in new technologies to improve its products and testing facilities.
+Quality is self-evident for CASAR ropes.
+For many years the company has been certified by the ISO EN 9001 and approved by many classification societies.